 The University of Georgia

-In Learning in a Migration Society, the reader is brought into the experiences of migrants, volunteer workers, counselors as well as researchers across different geographical locations.
+In Adult Learning in a Migration Society, the reader is brought into the experiences of migrants, volunteer workers, counselors as well as researchers across different geographical locations.
 With a specific emphasis on the experiences and meaning making of migrants, the book provides thoughtful insights on what it means to be forced to flee one’s own home, enter a new country, and the struggle to make a new home.
 The chapters together provide well needed food for thought for all those who are interested in issues pertaining to migration and learning.

 Professor and Chair of Adult Education Research

 A very timely book that reinforces the historical narrative that every member of society is a product of migration, a global phenomenon occurring since the beginning of recorded history.
 Yet, the backlash that confronts today’s immigrants must be brought to the forefront of education, particularly adult education, where advocacy for diversity and inclusion form the bedrock of the scholarship and practice of the profession.
 This book profiles the works of international scholars who share perspectives and experiences of migrants as they transition from their beloved homeland to find "home" in foreign lands.
 Highlighted in the discourse are persistent challenges, current practices, governmental responses, and the resilience of a people in transition.
 An important text from which to educate on the challenges and promises of migration in global contexts.